ilbaroni/ilbaroni.github.io/_posts/2021-08-03-get_dll_base_from_peb.md

-> **Note**: The reserved names are there because Microsoft officially does not document all the fields from the PEB.
+> **Note**: The reserved names are there because Microsoft officially does not document all fields from the PEB structure.